 This includes without limitation redistribution of modified binaries or alternate (pre-)configurations, or providing automated build systems with instructions resulting in an officially-branded program on a user's system.

 To distribute a build or equivalent build instructions with official branding requires the express prior permission of the copyright holder of the involved trademarks.

 Even though the branding materials are included in Basilisk's Open Source code repository, you are not granted any rights to them.

-Please note: While Basilisk is created and published by the same team as Pale Moon, it does not come with the additional freedoms granted in Pale Moon's redistribution license.
+Please note: While Basilisk was originally created and published by the same team as Pale Moon, it does not come with the additional freedoms granted in Pale Moon's redistribution license.

 The Serpent web browser is the unofficially-branded web browser based on UXP, and may be distributed by any third party in any configuration.